 About the Corridor

-The Corridor recently received the Silver Shovel Award from the Iowa Area Development Group.
+The Corridor is a past recipient of the Silver Shovel Award from the Iowa Area Development Group.
 The Silver Shovel Award, in honor of the IADG’s 25th silver anniversary, is an award based on merit.
-A copy of the Corridor’s 2012-2013 annual report can be viewed here: 2012-2013 Annual Report

 The organization is a 501(c)6, non-profit organization in the State of Iowa.
-The Iowa Lakes Corridor is governed by a 12-member board of directors who set policy and direction for the organization.
+The Iowa Lakes Corridor is governed by a 16-member board of directors who set policy and direction for the organization.
 The board of directors is responsible for the hire of the President and CEO of the Iowa Lakes Corridor.
 The Corridor currently receives funding from the public and private sector.
 The total annual budget is approximately $600,000.
-The Iowa Lakes Corridor has two full-time and two part-time, professional staff members with a central office located in Spencer.
+The Iowa Lakes Corridor has four full-time and one part-time, professional staff members with a central office located in Spencer.

 Iowa Lakes Corridor Board of Directors and Officers: